Filing Green Card Applications Online

 - If you file online, you will likely receive your receipt notices and biometrics appointment notice a week or so sooner than with paper filing;

-- Online filing may be more convenient since it does not require printing or mailing forms and documents, and there will not be any confusion about the proper place to file the submission packet.
+- Online filing may be more convenient since it does not require printing or mailing forms and documents, and there will not be any confusion about the proper place to file the submission packet; and

 - Online filing does not allow you to attach a cover letter or addenda with explanations, which means you may not be able to clarify details or special circumstances surrounding your application or any of your evidence.

-With the addition of the I-130, the following forms can now be filed electronically with USCIS by creating an online account:
+As of the beginning of January 2023, the following forms are available to be filed electronically with USCIS by creating an online account: